fieldtrip/website/tutorial/nirs_multichannel.md

     cfg.hpfreq          = 0.01;
     data_flt            = ft_preprocessing(cfg,data_down);

 This step has removed some of the variability in the hemodynamic response between channels.
-Let’s plot the filtered data to see how things have improved.
+Let's plot the filtered data to see how things have improved.

     cfg                = [];
     cfg.preproc.demean = 'yes';